FOCKUSTY/VoidType/docs/help/readme-files/install/instruction-en.md

     <img src="../../pictures/telegram-group-id.png">
 </picture>

+- I will can tell more, but I think that you can youself
-- Congratulations, we got all the values, now you can insert them into `config.json` !
+- Congratulations, we got all the values, now you can insert them into `.env` !
 - You can read [the launch instructions](../start/instruction-en.md)